ROGERDJQ/RoBERTaABSA/README.md

 python generate_rgat.py --layers 11
 ```

-4. Run the code in `ASGCN`, `PWCN` and `RGAT`.
+4. Run code in `ASGCN`, `PWCN` and `RGAT`.

 ## Disclaimer

-- We made necessary changes based on their original code for `ASGCN`, `PWCN` , `RGAT` and `Perturbed-Masking`.
-We believe all the changes are under the MIT License permission.
-And we opensource all the changes we have made.
+- We made necessary changes to the original code of `ASGCN`, `PWCN` , `RGAT` and `Perturbed-Masking`.
+All the changes we have made are opensourced.
+We believe all the changes are under MIT License permission.
-- At the same time, we try to maintain the original structure of these code.
-This may lead to errors if running them in their original steps.
-We recommand you run their code (`ASGCN`, `PWCN` , `RGAT` and `Perturbed-Masking`) following the readme description rather than their original steps.
+- Errors may be raised if run above codes following their original steps.
+We recommand to run them (`ASGCN`, `PWCN` , `RGAT` and `Perturbed-Masking`) following the readme description in corresponding folders.

 ## Notes

-We notice that the learning rate in the paper got mistakes.
-Please refer to the learning rate in code, which is 2e-5 for RoBERTa.
+- The learning rate in the paper was written incorrectly and should be corrected to 2e-5 for RoBERTa.
+- Remember to split validation set on your own data.
+The "dev" argument should be filled with corresponding validation filepath in the trainer of `finetune.py`.
+We did not provide a validation set partition here, which was an issue that we previously overlooked.
+Yet in the implementation of our experiment, we use validation set  to evaluate performance of different induced trees.

 ## Reference

-If you find anything interesting about this paper, feel free to cite：
+If you find this work useful, feel free to cite：

 ```
 @inproceedings{DBLP:conf/naacl/DaiYSLQ21,